 Bald Eagle Management

 Through the work of New York's program and those in other states and Canada, the magnificent bird that symbolizes our nation is coming back from the brink of extinction.
-Higher population levels and successful reproduction mean the bald eagle is on a firmer footing today than it has been for half a century.
-In fact efforts have been so successful that the bald eagle has been removed from the federal endangered species list.
+Higher population levels and successful reproduction mean the bald eagle is on firmer footing today than it has been for half a century.
+In fact, efforts have been so successful that the bald eagle has been removed from the Federal Endangered Species List.
 Its status in New York has been changed from Endangered to Threatened.
 Today, more than 170 pairs of eagles nest in the state!